evlPanda/evlpanda.github.io/_posts/2019-12-17-blank_last_lines_in_files.md

 title:  "Blank Last Lines in Files"
 date:   2019-06-26 12:34:56 +1000
 categories: [PeopleCode, Files]
-blurb: Situation: Files have .
+blurb: Situation: Files have an extra blank line at the end.
 ---

-There's no obvious way to *download* a file
+Situation: Files have an extra blank line at the end.
+This can be corrected by settin
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjg3NzE4MDI4XX0=
+eyJoaXN0b3J5IjpbMTUyMTE3Njc1Ml19
 -->